personal injury lawyers

 The first thing that must be established after a car accident happens is if there is insurance covering the event.
 If the responsible party does not have coverage for the event, in most states, the injured party will be unable to file a claim unless they have uninsured/underinsured motorist coverage on their own policy.

-If you live in a no-fault state, you will first make a claim against your own insurance for your injuries and damages.
-However, if your policy is not large enough to cover these losses, your car accident attorney in NJ will turn to the policy of the other driver to seek compensation.
+If you live in a no-fault state, you will first make a claim against your insurance for your injuries and damages.
+However, if your policy is not large enough to cover these losses, your car accident attorney in NJ will turn to the other driver’s policy to seek compensation.
 If they do not have coverage or do not have enough coverage, your ability to collect payment is limited.

-In some cases, the person who is uninsured or underinsured has the assets available to pay for your damages.
+In some cases, the uninsured or underinsured person has the assets available to pay for your damages.
 If this is the case, your attorney will file a personal lawsuit against the responsible party to claim for your damages.
-However, this is usually not the case, and the injured party finds themselves unable to cover the costs of their losses.
+However, this is usually not the case, and the injured party cannot cover the costs of their losses.

 How Car Accident Insurance Impacts Your Claim For CompensAtion

-If the fault has been established and the other party is responsible for your accident, even in a no-fault state, your attorney is going to try and seek the full value of your compensation claim from the other party.
+If the fault has been established and the other party is responsible for your accident, even in a no-fault state, your attorney will seek the full value of your compensation claim from the other party.
 This quest, however, may not get the desired results based on the limits of the insurance policies involved.

-Sadly, this means that your case is limited to the $100,000.00 and not the actual value of the case.
-Your attorney may try to seek more compensation through your underinsured driver policy if you have one or seek a claim against the other driver personally, but the chances for recovering the full amount are slim to none.
+Sadly, this means that your case is limited to the $100,000.00 rather than the actual value of the case.
+Your attorney may try to seek more compensation through your underinsured driver policy if you have one or seek a claim against the other driver personally.
+Still, the chances of recovering the full amount are slim to none.

 It is crucial to know the limits of your policy and to make sure that you have the right coverage in place in case you are involved in an accident with an uninsured or underinsured driver.